syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 Dim document As New WordDocument("Template.docx")

-'Get the last paragraph
+'Gets the last paragraph

 Dim paragraph As WParagraph = document.LastParagraph

-'Get the chart entity from the paragraph items
+'Gets the chart entity from the paragraph items

 Dim chart As WChart = TryCast(paragraph.ChildEntities(1), WChart)

-'Refresh chart data
+'Refreshes chart data

 chart.Refresh()

-'Save and close the document
+'Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx)